paatavan/Glyde/README.md

 `/how` : This commands allow you to know how to use the app of Discord or more.
 `/use` : This commands allow you to know how to use fonctions of  Discord.
-`/libraries` : This commands allow you to know more about Discord JS Librairies
+`/libraries` : This commands allow you to know more about Discord JS Librairies.

 Glyde est là pour améliorer votre expérience Discord, que vous soyez un nouvel utilisateur ou un utilisateur expérimenté.
 ✨🤖